masamonoke/spring-boot-user-starter/readme.md

 # About
-An Spring Boot starter with implemented user authorization, authentication and more.
+A Spring Boot starter with implemented user authorization, authentication and more.
 Spring Security with JWT, email confirmation.
 You can use this project as a start point for your application.

 # Build